DeltaV virtualization and upgrade

 In the new setup the legacy system was upgraded where all the legacy physical servers were converted to virtual machines which ran in a virtualized environment on the host servers placed at two different locations.
 This allowed for higher availability, disaster recovery and HW maintenance with little or no shutdown time required.

 The new setup provided redundancy for the batch executive and the advanced continuous historian servers, ensuring that batches can continue to run and that data can continue to be collected even in the event of a host failure or application crash.

 The new setup was also interfaced with a shared historian server and an RtReports server for generating batch reports.

-Project Management: the project was managed according with the client’s project execution model.
+Project Management: Alpha Workflows managed the project according with the client’s project execution model.
 Conceptual, Basic and Detailed Design phases were carried out over which the specifications and project scoping were matured resulting in a better understanding of the project risks, budget needs and timeline.
 Upon having the contract signed with the supplier, Emerson, the Execution phase started followed by Verification and Handover.
 Critical were the initial assessment phases for having a common understanding of the scope and the alignment with the pilot plants on the shutdown period required during Site Acceptance Testing and Qualification.

 Validation Management: The validation effort was split into two tracks both of them described in the Validation Plan: the infrastructure and the PCS itself.
 All gates and prerequisites were described in the Validation Plan and followed throughout the project.
 A documentation split was also made with Emerson, where their side of the documentation (design, FAT and SAT) was anchored in the Supplier Quality Plan based on their QMS.

 Tips and Lessons Learned:

 - Ensure you have a good DeltaV Admin or System Manager from the client on your side.
 Since DeltaV is a complex system you need to have the end-user interests represented via a capable and competend System Manager who understand the end user’s needs.